Cumulative proton production in $pd$ collisions: The model

 where

 with the spin tensor operator

 and $\chi^{\lambda_d}$ being the spin wave function of the $S=1$ $pn$ state with spin projection $\lambda_d=0,\pm1$.

 The integral over three-momentum of the intermediate spectator neutron in Eq.(\ref{M_el}) can be taken in the rotated coordinate system with $\tilde z$ axis along $\bvec{p}_l$ by replacing $d^3p_j \to d^2p_{j t} dp_j^{\tilde z}$.
-Since the $NN$ elastic scattering amplitudes vary slowly with momentum of the spectator neutron $\bvec{p}_j$, it is reasonable to neglect their dependence on the longitudinal component $p_j^{\tilde z}$ (see subsec.~\ref{restr} for detailed discussion of the off-shell $NN$ amplitudes).
+Since the $NN$ elastic and CEX amplitudes and the factor $\sqrt{m_d/2E_j(m_d-E_j)}$ vary slowly with momentum of the spectator neutron $\bvec{p}_j$, it is possible to neglect their dependence on the longitudinal component $p_j^{\tilde z}$.
+The reason for this is the following (see also subsec.~\ref{restr} for detailed discussion of the off-shell $NN$ amplitudes): In the case of Fig.~\ref{fig:el}b, the both $NN \to NN$ amplitudes depend on the corresponding transverse components of momentum transfer relative to the direction of momentum $\bvec{p}_l$, since large difference $|\bvec{p}_1-\bvec{p}_l|$ is suppressed by exponential factors in Eqs.(\ref{M3412}),(\ref{M4312_CEX}).
+In the case of Fig.~\ref{fig:el}a, the right $NN \to NN$ amplitude also depends on the transverse component of momentum transfer relative to the direction of $\bvec{p}_l$ while the left $NN \to NN$ amplitude is determined by $(p_1-p_k)^2$ and, thus, can be factorized out of momentum integral.

 Then, using the DWF representation of Eq.(\ref{phi_decomp}) and following Appendix A of Ref.~\cite{Frankfurt:1996uz}, the integration over $dp_j^{\tilde z}$ can be done analytically:

 where $m_{nt} \equiv \sqrt{p_{j t}^2+m_n^2}$ and the integral is taken by closing the integration contour in the upper part of $p_j^{\tilde z}$ complex plane where the only pole is at $p_j^{\tilde z}=im_{nt}$.
 As a result, the elastic rescattering amplitude of Eq.(\ref{M_el}) is expressed as